Society of Hispanic Professional Engineers By-Laws

 External Vice President

 a.
-In the absence of the President or by delegation, the Vice President shall take over the President’s responsibilities.
-The Internal Vice President and External Vice President shall become the Interim Co-Presidents if the President resigns or becomes disqualified for the position up to and including the day of the new President.
+In the absence of the President or by delegation, the Internal Vice President and External Vice President shall take over the President’s responsibilities.
+Both Vice Presidents shall become the Interim Co-Presidents if the President resigns or becomes disqualified for the position up to and including the day of the new President.

 b.
 Responsible for arranging conference sponsorship and growing chapter funds by sharing the chapter’s Corporate Sponsorship Packet with company contacts starting the summer term.